Black Feminist Thought: Media reception

-Editorial reviews

-"With the publication of Black Feminist Thought, black feminism has moved to a new level.
-Her work sets a standard for the discussion of black women's lives, experiences, and thought that demands rigorous attention to the complexity of these experiences and an exploration of a multiplicity of responses."
+Reviews

+In Data Feminism, Catherine D’Ignazio and Lauren F. Klein describe the book as a "landmark text".

-Black Feminist Thought provides a synthesis of a body of knowledge that is crucial to putting in perspective the situation of Black Women and their place in the overall struggle to reduce and eliminate gender, race, and class inequalities.
-The book provides an analysis of the ideas of Black Women, particularly those ideas that reflect a consciousness in opposition to oppression.
+Robert G. Newby wrote of the work that "Black Feminist Thought provides a synthesis of a body of knowledge that is crucial to putting in perspective the situation of Black Women and their place in the overall struggle to reduce and eliminate gender, race, and class inequalities.
+The book provides an analysis of the ideas of Black Women, particularly those ideas that reflect a consciousness in opposition to oppression."
+However, Newby also notes that one of the strengths of the work—the inclusion of "fiction" writers—is also something that warrants caution as these writers are not held to the same standards in their publications.

 Awards

-Black Feminist Thought won the Jessie Bernard Award of the American Sociological Association (ASA) in 1993 and the C. Wright Mills Award of The Society for the Study of Social Problems in 1990.
-According to the American Sociological Association, "The Jessie Bernard Award is given in recognition of scholarly work that has enlarged the horizons of sociology to encompass fully the role of women in society.
-The contribution may be in empirical research, theory, or methodology.
-It is presented for significant cumulative work done throughout a professional career."
+Black Feminist Thought won the Jessie Bernard Award of the American Sociological Association (ASA) in 1993 and the C. Wright Mills Award of The Society for the Study of Social Problems in 1990, among other awards from the Association of Women in Psychology and Black Women Historians.

-The Society for the Study of Social Problems "annually gives its C. Wright Mills Award to the author of what the committee considers to be the most outstanding book written in the tradition of C. Wright Mills and his dedication to a search for a sophisticated understanding of the individual and society."